thiagogomesverissimo/my-crazy-repo/README.md

 - GIS, Mapping, and Spatial Analysis Specialization
 - Web Applications for Everybody Specialization
 - Data Structures and Algorithms Specialization
+- Introduction to Logic and Critical Thinking Specialization

 Cursos avulsos: